 Bizen-Den ———-Mostly Nioi.
 Wide tempered line.
 Koshi-hiraita-midare.
 See the drawings below.

 Boshi ((鋩子: Tempered line at kissaki area)—————————–Turn back deep.
 Jizo-boshi (side view of a monk’s head), Ko-maru (small round), kaeri-yoru (lean)

-Ji-hada ( 地肌: Area between shinogi and tempered area)————-Mokume (wood burl) mixed with Masame (straght grain). often shows Masame on Shinogi area.
+Ji-hada ( 地肌: Area between shinogi and tempered area)————-Mokume (wood burl) mixed with Masame (straght grain). often shows Masame in the Shinogi area.
 Sometimes, Mokume stands out.

 Swordsmiths during Sengoku Period